Study mobility

 • Mastering a foreign language

-• "Boost your resume and your career
+• "Boost your curriculum vitae and your career

 • Develop adaptability, autonomy, initiative, self-confidence...

-See the interactive map of destinations (Europe).
+Consult the interactive map of destinations (Europe).

 1 semester or 1 year